 At Stockton Students, we offer student-only private accommodation that helps like-minded individuals in similar situations find each other and create lasting friendships.

-On top of offering modern and high-quality student accommodation, we also have our very own health and wellness coach, Ollie, who is dedicated to supporting you through any well-being challenges you may face during your student life with Stockton Student.
-You’ll also be eligible for a free 30-minute check-in with him as part of your support package.
+On top of that, we also have our very own health and wellness coach, Ollie.
+Ollie is available to all Stockton Students residents, and is dedicated to supporting you through any well-being challenges you may face during your student life.

-If you've enrolled on a full-time course at educational institutions in Liverpool or Ormskirk for the upcoming academic year, we have an exciting range of en-suite university accommodation options to choose from.
-Browse through our selection, or feel free to give us a call at 03301 359065 or complete our enquiry form, and we’ll be in contact.
+If you've enrolled on a full-time university course in Liverpool or Ormskirk for the upcoming academic year, we have an exciting range of en-suite student accommodation options to choose from.

 If you graduate with an undergraduate degree or master’s degree and continue to study, you’ll still be considered a student and can still live in student accommodation.
 If you choose to start your career as a professional in your chosen industry instead of studying, you’ll be considered a ‘non-student’.